Skip to main content

 3. Intuniv (guanfacine extended-release)

 Intuniv contains extended-release guanfacine.
 It is one of the nonstimulant medications used for ADHD.
 It is not a controlled substance and does not contain a black box warning.
 Intuniv is classified as a central alpha 2A-adrenergic receptor agonist.
 This non-stimulant drug is generally dosed once daily.
-Intuniv is approved for use in children and adolescents ages 6 years to 17 years old with ADHD.
+Intuniv is approved for use in children and adolescents ages 6 to 17 with ADHD.
 It can be used alone or in combination with stimulant medication

 Side effects may depend on the patient’s age and if the patient is taking it alone or with other medications.
 Some common side effects are sleepiness, headache, stomach pain, low blood pressure, irritability, dizziness, and nausea.